-Returning volunteers will be sent an invitation to volunteer with their returning volunteer codes once the application site is open in September.
+Returning volunteers were sent an invitation to volunteer with their returning volunteer codes when the application site was opened on 15 September.

 If you’d like to stay connected to the Woodford Folk Festival volunteer community, please join our Facebook group.